-At Best Beginnings, our 4's Pre-Kindergarten class recognizes the children's cumulative skills developed as three years olds.
-It builds on their increased attention span by providing more structured time for developing kindergarten readiness concepts such as numbers, letters and science.
+At Best Beginnings, our Pre-Kindergarten 4's class recognizes the children's cumulative skills developed as three years old's.
+It builds on their increased attention span by providing more structured time for developing kindergarten readiness concepts such as numbers, letters, and science.
 It also challenges them to utilize their developing abilities in the areas of art, circle time, music, science, drama, fine motor skills and peer interaction.

-Our 4's Pre-Kindergarten classes meet three days a week for 2 1/2 hours, 4 days a week for 2 1/2 hours or 3 days a week for 4 hours.
 Our teacher to student ratio is 2:16.
 Children must be 4 by August 31st to enroll in our 4's Pre-Kindergarten program.
 Following is a general overview of our 4’s Pre-Kindergarten class including academic and social goals for the children.

 Snack time is a social time and a favorite of most preschoolers.
 This is also a time when children practice good manners, clean up after themselves, pack their own bags and quietly look at books while waiting for the group to transition.

 Recess is another favorite of most preschoolers.
-Along with lots of playground fun, children are working on gross motor development, sharing, taking turns and conflict avoidance and resolution where they learn to use words to solve minor playground problems.
+Along with playground fun, children are working on gross motor development, sharing, taking turns and conflict avoidance and resolution where they learn to use words to solve minor playground problems.

 Lunch time is an additional opportunity for children to practice manners, cleaning up after self, and socializing with classmates.